adonisjs/v5-docs/content/cookbooks/auth/using-ally-with-api-guard.md

 ])
 ```

-Now, you can add the `auth` middleware to a route and it will check the token and grant access or deny if it has expired.
+Now, you can add the [Auth middleware](https://docs.adonisjs.com/guides/auth/middleware) middleware to a route and it will check the token and grant access or deny if it has expired.